ChrstphrHll/npc_gen/students/Selina Bellas.md

 ---
 ### Description
 - 2nd year Aasimar Paladin in Fiesn
-- curly brunette hair that's put up in a large bun, Pale Gray eyes, and Light skin
+- long straight platinum hair that's well kept, Pale Gray eyes, and Light skin
 - Is Systematic and Clumsy, and has Optimism as their ideal

 ### Organizations